 Partying in Abu Dhabi may not be something you hear of much, but within just a few years, the party scene has boomed and the nightlife has skyrocketed.

 The luxurious hotels that dominate the landscape are an excellent place to enjoy a few drinks.
 With sleek lounges, often situated on the upper floors, you can enjoy excellent views of the picturesque cityscape at night.
 With a wide variety of glamorous cocktails on offer, you can sip in style as you listen to a cabaret performance or the sound of a tinkling piano.

 For those who enjoy sipping on a few evening drinks and enjoying a holiday chat with friends, a number of hotspots include; The Harvester's Pub at Sands Hotel, The Tavern, The Sheraton Resort & Towers, and Le Meridien’s Gauloises Club.

-Then there are spots such as Saadiyat Beach Club where you can chill with a cocktail in the sumptuous surroundings or one of Abu Dhabi's finest marinas, Yas Marina - this is the place to be seen!
-Those who want more of a party atmosphere can dance the night away in the various discos and clubs, which are every bit as exciting and energetic as those in Dubai.
-The Hilton complex offers excellent party opportunities at The Tequilana nightclub, which is all kontiki-style beach huts, tropically-coloured shirts and karaoke booths.
-Whatever night you want, the Hilton complex is a one stop shop for all.
-If you are in search of a VIP evening, O1NE will not disappoint.
+Then there are hot spots such as Saadiyat Beach Club where you can chill with a cocktail in the sumptuous surroundings or one of Abu Dhabi's finest marinas, Yas Marina - this is the place to be seen!
+Those who want more of a party atmosphere can dance the night away in the various discos and clubs.
+The Hilton complex offers excellent party opportunities at The Tequilana nightclub, which is all Kontiki-style beach huts, tropically-coloured shirts and karaoke booths.
+Whatever night you want, the Hilton complex is a one-stop shop for all.
+If you are in search of a VIP evening, MAD will not disappoint.
 It’s the newest nightclub in the city and is Yas Island’s biggest standalone club, complete with the world’s biggest privately-owned graffiti wall, cutting-edge design, exclusive VIP areas and much more.